rubrikinc/welcome-to-rubrik-build/maintainers/guide/help-wanted.md

 # Suggestions

-We encourage our more experienced members to help new contributors, so that the Rubrik Build community can continue to grow and maintain the kind, inclusive community that we all enjoy today.
+We encourage our more experienced members, such as maintainers, to help new contributors, so that the Rubrik Build community can continue to grow and maintain the kind, inclusive community that we all enjoy today.

 The following suggestions go a long way toward preventing "drive-by" PRs, and ensure that our investment in new contributors is rewarded by them coming back and becoming regulars.

 Provide extra assistance during reviews on `good first issue` pull requests:

 - Answer questions and identify useful docs.
 - Offer advice
 - Help new contributors learn enough about the project, setting up their environment, running tests, and navigating this area of the code so that they can tackle a related `help wanted` issue next time.

-If you make someone feel like a part of our community, that it's safe to ask questions, that people will let them know the rules/norms, that their contributions are helpful and appreciated... they will stick around! 🌈
+If you make someone feel like a part of our community, make it safe to ask questions, let everyone know the rules/norms, that contributions are helpful and appreciated...community members they will stick around! 🌈

 - Encourage new contributors to seek help on the appropriate slack channels, introduce them, and include them in your conversations.
 - Give credit to new contributors so that others get to know them, thank them on Twitter
-- Use all the emoji in your approve comment. 💖 🚀
+- Use _all_ the emoji in your approve comment. 💖 🚀
 - Let them know that their `good first issue` is getting extra attention to make the first one easier and help them find a follow-up issue.
 - Suggest a related `help wanted` so that can build up experience in an area.
 - People are more likely to continue contributing when they know what to expect, what's the acceptable way to ask for people to review a PR, nudge things along when a PR is stalled.
 Show them how we operate by helping move their first PR along.